3box/ceramic-anchor-allowlist/README.md

 3. **Connect to mainnet**

     Once we receive your *Anchor Allowlist Request* issue we will review it and ask for more information if needed.
-When your *Anchor Allowlist Request* gets accepted we will add your IPFS node IP address to our allowlist.
+When your *Anchor Allowlist Request* gets accepted we will add your Ceramic node IP address to our allowlist.
 The *Anchor Allowlist Request* issue will then be closed and your node should be able to connect to `https://cas.3boxlabs.com` and the rest of the Ceramic **mainnet** network.

 ## Readiness checklist
 Before creating an issue, ensure that your setup has the following: